 What to expect

 These depot open days take place three times a year.
 That’s April, July and September, so don’t miss your chance!
-This April’s theme is Poster Power.
-From propaganda to ettiquette—London Transport’s posters have been a part of London’s visual landscape for over 100 years.
-See some of London’s most iconic posters from—from times gone by to the present day.
+This April’s theme is The Art of the Poster.
+From propaganda to ettiquette — London Transport’s posters have been a part of London’s visual landscape for over 100 years.
+See some of London’s most iconic posters from times gone by to the present day.
 There’ll also be a series of themed activities for children and adults alike, including talks and special displays.

-Tickets must be booked in advance and cost £12.00 children under 18 go free.
+Tickets must be booked in advance and cost £15.00; children under 18 go for half-price (and free for under 3s).
+Children 15 and younger must be accompanied by an adult.